F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

       curl -L -O |f5_dashboard_rpm_url|
       rpm -ivh |f5_dashboard_rpm_package|

 #.
-Make sure |dashboard-short| has been enabled.
+Make sure the install script has enabled |dashboard-short|.
 If not, please manually copy it to your Horizon 'enabled' directory.

    .. parsed-literal::